brunoparga/ankinator/README.md

 # ankinator

+This repository is an early incarnation of an app to connect a Google Spreadsheet to an Anki deck.
+The project now runs on Elixir and Gleam, so this repo is archived.

 This project implements a two-way sync between a centralized Google Spreadsheet and an Anki deck in the user's computer.

 To install dependencies: